itcarroll/basic-R-lesson/docs/reading.md

 It will get you familiar with thinking computationally before learning a scripting language such as R.

-For example, the following instructions can be put together into a code chunk:
+For example, the following instructions can be put together into a program:

 1. let `my variable` refer to a real integer between 1 and 20
 2. let `if` condition test whether `my_variable` is less than 10